Calculus: Intermediate

 Knowledge of differentiation is required, including the limit definition of a derivative; the rules of differentiation such as the chain rule, product rule and quotient rule; as well as familiarity with vectors, their properties and manipulation.
 Some basic knowledge of Physics would be helpful, but is not essential.

-A typical student on this course will have studied Calculus at high school (at some point in the past), and may have taken an Introductory Calculus course at College or University.
+A typical student on this course will have studied Calculus at high school (at some point in the past) and may have taken an Introductory Calculus course at College or University.
 This course is designed to follow on from OUDCE’s ‘Introduction to Calculus' course.

-The Department's Weekly Classes are taught at FHEQ Level 4, i.e. first year undergraduate level, and you will be expected to engage in a significant amount of private study in preparation for the classes.
+This course is offered at FHEQ Level 4 (i.e. first year undergraduate level), and you will be expected to engage in independent study in preparation for your assignments and for the weekly webinar.
 This may take the form, for instance, of reading and analysing set texts, responding to questions or tasks, or preparing work to present in class.
+Our 10-week Short Online Courses come with an expected total commitment of 100 study hours, including those spent in live webinars.